foo123/Contemplate/manual.md

-**IMPORTANT** As of version 0.6+ , template separators for Contemplate templates are defined by the template itself in he first non-empty line, separated by a space (see examples and tests)
+**IMPORTANT** As of version 0.6+ , template separators for Contemplate templates are defined by the template itself in the first non-empty line, separated by a space (see examples and tests)